The role of non-affine deformations in the elastic behavior of the cellular vertex model: Mechanical response of the vertex model

 At both high and low rigidity ratio, the Poisson's ratio remains close to $1$ for all $p_0$, indicating that the cell preserves its area under deformations (Fig.~\ref{fig:4}d, Fig.~\ref{fig:5}d).
 At intermediate values of the rigidity ratio and small $p_0$, the nonmonotonicity of the Young's modulus results in a negative Poisson's ratio, which indicates that a tissue stretched in the $x$-direction, also expands in the $y$-direction.

-In comparison to the constrained response, we find that the relaxed response gives a softer Young's modulus for all rigity ratio and target shape index values, since the shear modulus is also softer by a factor of $\frac{2}{3}$ (Fig.~\ref{fig:4}c).
-Similarly, the Poisson's ratio is higher in the comaptible state for all $p_0 < p_*$ (Fig.~\ref{fig:4}d).
+In comparison to the constrained response, we find that the relaxed response gives a softer Young's modulus for all rigidity ratio and target shape index values, since the shear modulus is also softer by a factor of $\frac{2}{3}$ (Fig.~\ref{fig:4}c).
+Similarly, the Poisson's ratio is higher in the compatible state for all $p_0 < p_*$ (Fig.~\ref{fig:4}d).

 In the limit of low rigidity ratio ($r \ll 1 / p_*^2$), the Young's modulus and Poisson's ratio are given by

 showing that when $p_0$ is increased towards the critical point from the solid side ($p_0\rightarrow p_*^-$) the Young's modulus vanishes and the Poisson's ratio increases towards $1$.